blizzhackers/documentation/limedrop/README.md

 Limedrop is an API added to D2Bot # and a web-based frontend.
 The d2bot-with-kolbot [kolbot](https://github.com/kolton/d2bot-with-kolbot) has Limedrop built in.

 ##### How does it work?
 There are two parts to Limedrop.
 One part is the API, and one part is a web page that calls the API.
-The web page is can be accessed at www.limedrop.org
+The web page can be accessed at www.limedrop.org

 When the web page requests an item, Limedrop will launch the configured profile, join the game specified, and drop the item(s) selected.